moorepants/dissertation/davisbicycle.rst

-This chapter details the design and implementation of an instrumented bicycle capable of accuratley measuring much of the necessary kinematics and kinetics of associated with controlling the bicycle.
+This chapter details the design and implementation of an instrumented bicycle capable of accuratley measuring much of the necessary kinematics and kinetics associated with controlling the bicycle.

 The bicycle's primary design criteria were as follows